ryvoxr/notebook/school/college/nc-state.md

 one gallon pot and had nearly ten gallons of material to go through.
 Throughout the entire process, I had to keep the temperature perfect, too high and I would pollute my distillate with water, too low and nothing would evaporate.
-For the first couple potfulls, I pushed down on the lid with my hands to prevent steam from escaping my makeshift lid; for the remaining loads, I sat two heavy rocks on the lid.
+For the first couple pots, I pushed down on the lid with my hands to prevent steam from escaping my makeshift lid; for the remaining loads, I sat two heavy rocks on the lid.
 After nearly a full day of work, I was rewarded with slightly less than a gallon of 140 proof ethanol.